grails/grails/grails-samples/grails.org/README.txt

 Requirements
 ------------

-This application was developed against Grails 1.0.1 and requires the following plug-ins before running:
+This application was developed against Grails 1.0.2 and requires the following plug-ins before running:

-- Searchable 0.4-SNAPSHOT
+- Searchable 0.4.2-SNAPSHOT
-- JSecurity 0.1.1
+- JSecurity 0.2
+- Mail 0.1-ALPHA
+- Quartz 0.2

 These can be installed with:

-grails install-plugin searchable 0.4-SNAPSHOT grails install-plugin jsecurity 0.1.1
+grails install-plugin searchable 0.4.2-SNAPSHOT grails install-plugin jsecurity 0.2 grails install-plugin quartz 0.2 grails install-plugin mail 0.1-ALPHA

 In addition, the application requires a persistent database (an in-memory HSQLDB won't do) at the moment its configured to look for a MySQL db configured with: